 - Seek early legal advice on what your business needs to achieve, why and how, before taking action to dismiss;

 - If there is a redundancy situation, gather the objective evidence for this and look at whether there might be a ‘suitable alternative’ role for the employee who is on maternity leave;

 - Ensure that you are communicating with an employee on leave and that they are having access to the same information as other employees who are not on leave;

 - Ensure that no action being taken can be viewed as discriminatory and that you have not directly or indirectly through any of your actions, inactions, policies or practices disadvantaged an employee who is pregnant or on maternity leave; and

 - Consider the timing of any dismissal and what this means for payments to be made to your employee.
-If in doubt, arrange a free initial consultation with our employment law solicitors.
+If in doubt, arrange an initial no-obligation consultation with our employment law solicitors.